digitalservicebund/ris-norms/backend/README.md

 brew install --cask docker # or just `brew install docker` if you don't want the Desktop app
 ```

-Install node for Spotless with Prettier being able to run.
+Install the latest LTS version of node for running Spotless with Prettier.

 ## Running and developing